FMCA loves baseball, so we’ve rounded up these trip ideas!

 Take me out to the ball game…

 Spring signals the start of America’s favorite pastime: baseball.
-FMCA has rounded up these trip ideas for baseball lovers.

 Hit the road for a baseball revue with the “Cactus League.”
-Baseball fans can spend the month visiting 15 MLB teams in Arizona without ever having to drive more than 50 miles.
+Fans can spend the month visiting 15 MLB teams in Arizona without ever having to drive more than 50 miles.
 Arizona spring training takes place in a central area near Phoenix and Tucson.
 Catch a few games now through approx. March 27.
 See the schedule.

 The MLB’s “Grapefruit League” hosts spring training in Florida.
 Unlike the central location of Arizona’s spring training games, fans can watch the Grapefruit League’s 15 teams play at ballparks across the state.
 Twelve of the ballparks are along the east and west coastlines, and three are located in the center of the state.
 Games will be played now through approx. March 27.
 Get the details.